 - Social Security has a strict definition of disability that is based on your inability to work due to a medical and/or psychiatric condition. - You must prove to Social Security with sufficient and recent medical evidence that: - 1.
 You cannot do work that you did before; - 2.
 You cannot adjust to other work because of your medical condition(s); and - 3.
 Your disability has lasted or is expected to last for at least one year. - If you have recently been working or are currently employed, it may be more difficult to make a case that you are disabled under the Social Security definition.
-Officially, you cannot be earning more than \$1,260 a month (2020). - It can take minimum of 3-5 months to process an initial Social Security application.
+Officially, you cannot be earning more than \$1,620 (\$2,700 if you are blind) a month. - It can take minimum of 6-9 months to process an initial Social Security application.
 About two thirds of all initial applications are denied and need to be appealed.
-The appeals process can take an additional 12-18 months or more. - If you actively use drugs or alcohol it may be more difficult to prove to Social Security that your medical condition is the cause of you being unable to work. - You must present relevant medical records that prove your inability to work.
+The appeals process can take an additional 12-18 months or more. - If you actively use drugs or alcohol, it may be more difficult to prove to Social Security that your medical condition is the cause of you being unable to work.
+Engaging in treatment and developing a period of sobriety may support the strength of the case. - You must present relevant medical records that prove your inability to work.
 Medical records can include documentation from doctors, emergency rooms, hospitals, caseworkers and therapists.
-They can also include lab tests, psychological testing, X-rays and MRIs.
+They can also include lab tests, psychological testing, X-rays and MRIs